tudor-malene/Easygrid/README.md

 FAQ:
 ------------------
-### I am using grails 2.3.0 and it's not working   ###
-A: There seems to be a bug in the dynamic controller plugin

 ### I want to implement my first grid.
 What are the steps?    ###
 A: First you need to annotate the controller with @Easygrid, and define the static grids property where you can define the grid.
 In the gsp (if it belongs to that controller), all you have to do is: